 - Retirement Accounts: Most retirement accounts, including 401ks and IRAs, have a beneficiary designation.
 When you create the account, you can appoint someone to be your beneficiary.
 When you pass away, the ownership of the account will transfer automatically to your beneficiary.
 These types of retirement accounts are excluded from the probate process.
 We recommend choosing an alternate beneficiary as well as a primary beneficiary.

 - Trustee accounts: Assets in a bank or credit union can be excluded from the probate process when the deceased individual was named as a trustee, guardian, or conservator for another person.

 - POD Accounts: Assets with a “pay on death” or POD designation are often called POD accounts.
 Securities accounts registered as “transfer on death” or TOD accounts are also excluded from the probate process.

-- Life Estate: Any life estate interest owned by the decedent will terminate at his or her death and will not be subject to probate.
-For example, if the decedent had a life estate interest in a family-owned property, he or she would have the right to live in the property until death.
-Upon his or her death, the ownership interest would terminate and not be distributed through the probate process.
+- Life Estate: Any life estate interest owned by the decedent will terminate at their death and will not be subject to probate.
+For example, if the decedent had a life estate interest in a family-owned property, they would have the right to live in the property until death.
+Upon their death, the ownership interest would terminate and not be distributed through the probate process.

-This was a general overview of what types of assets are considered probate assets and nonprofit assets.
+This was a general overview of what types of assets are considered probated and non-probated assets.
 However, each decedent’s estate is unique, and there is no substitute for the advice and counsel of an experienced Sacramento probate lawyer.

 Law Offices of Daniel A. Hunt